mgblackwater/stevekinney.net/content/courses/testing/the-basics.md

 - There is a functioned called `test` that takes two arguments
   - A string that represents the name of the test.
   - A function that contains the body of the test.
-- Inside of that function, we use an [assertion library](vitest-assertions.md) to make a statement about what we expect to be the way the world works.
+- Inside of that function, we use an assert library to make a statement about what we expect to be the way the world works.
   - In this case, we're expecting this two things to be equal and they are.

 Okay, well this works—but, it's a little ridiculous.
 Let's actually test some expressions or maybe even a function.